 However, it's also overwhelming, confusing, or unnecessarily time-consuming to evaluate and compare the growing list of cannabis tech companies.
 Especially when many promise virtually the same features or benefits.

-Read on for 10 tips to help you choose the right marijuana retail software.
+For those learning how to open a dispensary or enhancing their current tech stack, read on for 10 tips to help you choose the right marijuana retail software.

 1. Plan before you buy